Hypixel-Translators/hypixel-translators-bot/README.md

 ## Just want to check it out?

-In order to change your language, execute `/language <language>`.
+In order to change your language, execute `/language set <language>`.
 If you find any bugs, please let us know by adding an issue [here](https://github.com/Hypixel-Translators/hypixel-translators-bot/issues).
 Keep in mind you do not have to join the translation project in order to use the language, but it may not be fully translated.

 **Done reading?
 Cool!
 [Click here to join our server.](https://discord.gg/rcT948A)**